-Empty the holding tanks by dockside pump-out or, where permitted, by actuating the macerator pumps from the lower helm DC panel.
+The holding tanks can be emptied by dockside pump-out or, where permitted, by actuating the macerator pumps from the lower helm DC panel.

 The holding tanks on your yacht have level indicators.
-Even so, empty the tanks at every opportunity to eliminate the possibility of problems which might be caused by an indicator error.
+Even so, it is advisable to empty the tanks at every opportunity to eliminate the possibility of problems which might be caused by an indicator error.
 The forward dockside discharge fitting is located on the starboard side of the deck and the aft dockside discharge fitting is located on the starboard side of the aft deck (see the illustration above).